OMS1996/leetcode_python/README.md

                                return max_sum

  - Note,The double while is not N^2 if you continue on with the same iterator:
-      On that not we can create two pointers based of the two while loops as such
+      On that not we can create two pointers based of the two while loops as such that they are used to slice the array.

           def reverseString(s):